Serguei is currently a researcher at the division of Micro and Nanosystems.

 His research is focused on reconfigurable nanomaterials for Terahertz applications.

 Serguei Smirnov was born in Russia in 1992.
-He received his Bachelor and Master of Science degrees in Electrical Engineering at Université Catholique de Louvain (UCLouvain), in Belgium.
-During the Master's programme, Serguei completed his Master's Thesis entitled "Engineered Si-based substrate for RF applications".
+He received his Bachelor and Master of Science degrees in Electrical Engineering at Université Catholique de Louvain (UCLouvain) in Belgium.
+During the Master's programme, Serguei completed his thesis entitled "Engineered Si-based substrate for RF applications".
 He has a background in nanotechnology, MEMS & NEMS design and fabrication, and electronic circuits and systems.

 Keywords: CNT, SWCNT, AgNW, millimeter waves, THz, RF, micromachining, microsystems, antennas, dielectric rod waveguides, DRW, phase shifters, beamforming, beam steering